riot/riot/doc/api/tags.md

 ### Html transclusion using the `<yield>` tag | yield

 The `<yield>` tag it's a special riot core feature that allows you to inject and compile the content of any custom tag inside its template in runtime
-This technique allows you to extend your tags templates with html content rendered eventually from the server
+This technique allows you to extend your tags templates with html contents rendered eventually from the server

-For example using the following riot tag `my-post.tag`
+For example using the following riot tag `my-post`

 ``` html
 <my-post>